Louise of Mecklenburg-Strelitz

 Louise of Mecklenburg-Strelitz (Luise Auguste Wilhelmine Amalie; 10 March 1776 – 19 July 1810) was Queen of Prussia as the wife of King Frederick William III.
 The couple's happy, though short-lived, marriage produced nine children, including the future monarchs Frederick William IV of Prussia and William I, German Emperor.

-Her legacy became cemented after her extraordinary 1807 meeting with French Emperor Napoleon I at Tilsit – she met with him to plead unsuccessfully for favorable terms after Prussia's disastrous losses in the War of the Fourth Coalition.
-She was already well loved by her subjects, but her meeting with Napoleon led Louise to become revered as "the soul of national virtue".
+Her father, Prince Charles of Mecklenburg-Strelitz, was field-marshal of the household brigade in Hanover.
+Her mother was a princess of Hesse-Darmstadt.
+In 1793 Louise met at Frankfort the crown prince of Prussia, afterwards King Frederick William III., who was so fascinated by her beauty, and by the nobleness of her character, that he asked her to become his wife.
+They were married on the 24 December.
+After the battle of Jena she went with her husband to Königsberg, and when the battles of Eylau and Friedland had placed Prussia absolutely at the mercy of France, she made a personal appeal to Napoleon at his headquarters in Tilsit, but without success.
+Early in 1808 she accompanied the king from Memel to Königsberg, whence, towards the end of the year, she visited St Petersburg, returning to Berlin on 23 December 1809.
+During the war Napoleon attempted to destroy the queen’s reputation, but the only effect of his charges in Prussia was to make her more deeply beloved.
+On 19 July 1810 she died in her husband’s arms, while visiting her father in Strelitz.

 Her early death at the age of thirty-four "preserved her youth in the memory of posterity", and caused Napoleon to reportedly remark that the king "has lost his best minister".
 The Order of Louise was founded by her grieving husband four years later as a female counterpart to the Iron Cross.
+In 1880 a statue of Queen Louise was erected in the Tiergarten at Berlin.
 In the 1920s, conservative and nationalist German women founded the Queen Louise League.